Prepare for a successful experience

 Campers will be trained on the proper and safe use of any scientific instruments and equipment they use.
 This may include:

-PARI has both dormitory style, and cabin style lodging.
-Campers are assigned lodging based on gender and age and the facilities used are dependant on the proportions of campers registered for each camp.
+PARI has dormitory style lodging.
+Campers are assigned lodging based on gender and age and the facilities used are dependent on the proportions of campers registered for each camp.

 Rooms have up to four sets of bunk beds.
 Shared desks and dressers are in each room.
-Counselors share rooms with campers, but do not share bunks.
-Restroom facilities are present in all lodging buildings and are shared by other campers of the same gender and age range.
+Counselors are housed in the same buildings as campers.
+Restroom facilities are present in all lodging buildings and are shared by other campers of the same gender and age range and with counselors assigned to that building.

 Laundry facilities are present on site.
 Their use will be scheduled to allow fair opportunity to all campers.
 Campers must bring their own detergent.